INCA JUNGLE TO MACHU PICCHU MULTI-SPORT 6-DAYS

 - Campsite elevation: 5795 ft.
 Today we start with our breakfast at 7:00 am followed by a farm tour led by our Andean hosts.

+We will enjoy a later start today and after having breakfast at the hotel we will drive for 30 minutes to a local Andean farm house.
 Here we will have the opportunity to observe traditional farming techniques as we explore the farm’s tropical orchards and rows of yucca and maize.
 We will learn of the value of coco plants and have the opportunity to pick, roast and taste the wonderful coffee from this high jungle region.
 After which we will have the option to purchase the coffee grown and roasted from our hosts.
-Following our 2 hour farm tour we drive for about 30 minutes to the entry of the Santa Teresa zip-line adventure.
-Here we will enjoy over 2 hours of fun as we zip high above the valley floor.
-We will have lunch at our campsite in Santa Teresa and enjoy a period of rest before our driver will take us to the best hot springs of the Cusco region, with plenty of natural clean water coming from the rocks of a volcanic formation.
+At the farm we will enjoy a traditional bbq chicken lunch, roasted over an open grill of hot coals.
+Following our 1/2 day farm tour we will begin our hike for 4 hours on an original Inca Trail, observing the surrounding valleys of the Santas Teresa region.
+Our driver will be waiting for us at the end of the trail and take us to the best hot springs of the Cusco region, with plenty of natural clean water coming from the rocks of a volcanic formation.
 Here we will have time to relax while enjoying views of the whole canyon.
 After the hot springs, we drive back to our campsite, located past Santa Teresa (5795 ft.).
 Here our chef will be waiting for us with a delicious dinner to celebrate our amazing day.

-FIFTH DAY: SANTA TERESA – LUCMABAMBA – LLACATAPATA MIRADOR – HIDROELECTRIC WATER FALLS – AGUAS CALIENTES HOTEL
+FIFTH DAY: ZIP-LINE – HIDROELECTRIC WATER FALLS – INCA TRAIL - AGUAS CALIENTES

 - Meals: Breakfast/Lunch/Dinner